silentcatfart/foundry/README.md

 * Recovery Vault
 * Storage account

 FYI: I'm using a free Terraform Cloud account.
-Don;t forget to create a service principal in Azure with contributer rights in Azure.
+Don't forget to create a service principal in Azure with contributer rights.
 Then set your Terraform Cloud workspace env variables.

 * ARM_CLIENT_ID
 xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx